 Part and Part Mortgages

 Part and Part mortgages combine interest-only and repayment mortgages.
-You can borrow up to 85% LTV on an interest-only basis and an additional 10% on a capital and repayment basis, totaling up to 95% LTV.
+You can borrow up to 85% LTV on an interest-only basis and an additional 10% on a capital and repayment basis, totalling up to 95% LTV.

 This arrangement allows for lower monthly payments than a standard repayment mortgage while reducing the overall loan balance over time.